Sovendus-GmbH/Sovendus-Integrations-Documentation/vn-cb/README.md

 - **Implement HTML Markup**
   Add the container div to your order success page.

-- **Configure JavaScript Integration**
+- **JavaScript Integration**
-  Replace placeholder values with your actual data.
+  Replace placeholder values with your actual order data and add the script to your order success page.

 - **Test Integration**
   Verify implementation using test orders.